 How do I get a retirement visa in Dubai?

-As with other retirement visa programmes, there are eligibility requirements.
-You must be at least 55 years old and fulfil one of the following four criteria:
+As with other retirement visa programs, there are eligibility requirements.
+You must be at least 55 years old and fulfill one of the following four criteria:

 4. A combination of options 2 and 3 – AED 2 million in assets split between unmortgaged property and a 3-year fixed deposit savings account.

 In the early phases of the retirement program, there was some confusion around eligibility criteria.
 Some institutions reported that you had to meet all four criteria, but this isn’t true.
 Dubai’s tourism website (linked above) states that it’s one of four, and you can find more information by visiting the link.